d-bhattacharya/d-bhattacharya.github.io/research.md

     image:
       src: cs.png
       alt: code-switching
     description: I am currently examining the relationship between spoken code-switching and other aspects of language production, including empathy and entrainment.
 I am also exploring written code-switching from the perspective of psycholinguistic information theory.
+Separate from code-switching, I am interested in measuring the linguistic notion of formality in speech.
   - title: Previous Work
     image:
       src: al.jpg